 Well…we make all of his food.
 All of it.
 Well, that’s not entirely true.
 We feed him yogurt made locally here in town, and have been giving him bits of what we eat too.
 But by and large, we buy fresh fruits and veggies — whatever we can get our hands on at our neighborhood “fresh market” (local fruit and vegetable market) that look healthy and tasty.

 For the fruits, we dice up mango, papaya, starfruit, and watermelon to feed to him.
-As for the veggies, we prep and puree them with the Nutri Ninja (accompanied by the monster voltage transformer we freighted from the States), then freeze them into cubes that we can later defrost, mix with fortified baby cereal and feed to him by spoon or with “Little Squeeze” pouches.
+As for the veggies, we prep and puree them with a Nutri Ninja (accompanied by the monster voltage transformer we freighted from the States), then freeze them into cubes that we can later defrost, mix with fortified baby cereal and feed to him by spoon or with “Little Squeeze” pouches.

 Noe’s favorites are sweet potato, kale, purple yam, and a carrot and green bean combo that Lori does (because the green beans here are really bitter).
 Yet, his top favorite remains breastmilk, even if it is becoming more of a supplement than a main course.

 We make up his food every 1-2 weeks.
 I generally take the peels and stems and throw them into my compost, but when my compost is full, I like to puree the leftovers and spread them on my plants for a sort of expedited compost.
 The tropical sun and humidity turn this stuff into plant food pretty quickly.
-I balance the PH with BBQ ash or coffee grounds depending on the PH reading taken with my handy dandy PH/moisture meter.
+I balance the PH with BBQ ash or coffee grounds depending on the PH reading taken with a PH/moisture meter.

 As for Lori and I, we get most of our dairy products (yogurt, milk, etc.) from Xao Ban here in town, which has the option of using reusable glass containers.
 They also brew Belgian-style beers, which are quite good!